rubyfu/RubyFu/module_0x4__web_kung_fu/web_services.md

 #### Hacking via SOAP vulnerabilities

-This is a working exploit for Vtiger CRM SOAP from Auth-bypass to Shell upload
+This is a working exploit for Vtiger CRM SOAP from auth-bypass to shell upload
 ```ruby
 #!/usr/bin/env ruby
 # KING SABRI | @KINGSABRI